fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 # ...
 ```

-You can combine this with `FLAG_BREAK` to stop the
+You can combine this with `compileflags.BREAK` to stop the
 execution *after* a node has been evaluated:

 ```Python